Hooray! We’re going to Mexico!

 Don’t bring hair styling items like blow dryers, flat irons or curling wands.
 Hotels will have hair dryers available.
 The humidity in Mexico will inevitably straighten any hair you want to curl and curl any hair you want to straighten, so don’t waste your time!
 Go natural and wear a hat 🙂 You don’t need to add styling items to your checklist for traveling to Mexico.

 You don’t need to bring any special converters or plugs if you’re from North America!
-Mexico uses the same voltage and plug style as the US and Canada.
+Mexico electrical outlets use the same voltage and the Mexican power plug is the same as the US and Canada.
+You will not need a Mexican adaptor.

 Make sure your passport is up to date and has enough time left on it!
 If you’re renting a car in Mexico, make sure you bring your driver’s license.